 What’s been the best thing about using/having Tablo so far?

 I’ve enjoyed finding shows that are not on regular cable and are only available on the local digital sub-channels.
 Most people don’t realize that most metro areas have 20-30 channels in full HD available for free and believe it or not, there are tons of gems to see!
 We watched a documentary on the final days of the Vietnam War that was so compelling we’ve been sharing it with friends and family for weeks.
 Without Tablo, we never would have found it!

 What other services and tools do you use to watch TV/Video content and why?

 We have Amazon FireTV (box and stick), Roku, AppleTV, Chromecast and XBOX One.
 The ability to access broad services like Tablo, Hulu, Amazon and network apps (i.e. NBC, CBS, Comedy Central, etc.) cover 90% of what we want to watch.
 The real value of these services and platforms is the ability to easily add NEW services as they become available.
 This would NEVER happen with the cable company.
 My hope is that one day 100% of network content will be available by subscription or on-demand through these devices for all to enjoy.

 What advice do you have for others thinking of cutting the cord?

 Be aware of what you have and what you want.
 Cable has a few channels that I can’t get unless I am a cable subscriber so I have to live with not having them.
 Those two channels would cost me $100/mo and their value to me was much lower than that.

-If you're already enjoying your Tablo OTA DVR, remember to post a review of your DVR on the online store where you purchased your unit and let your fellow cord-cutters know how Tablo works for you.
+If you’re already enjoying your Tablo OTA DVR, remember to post a review of your DVR on the online store where you purchased your unit and let your fellow TV lovers know your Tablo Success Story.

-If you'd like to participate in the 'How I cut the cord with Tablo' blog series, drop us a line at email@example.com.
-We'd love to hear your story.
+If you’d like to participate in the ‘How I cut the cord with Tablo’ blog series, drop us a line at email@example.com.
+We’d love to hear your Tablo Success Story.